braice/MuMuDVB/doc/README.txt

 |Keyword |Description
 |%name | The name given by the provider
 |%number | The MuMuDVB channel number
 |%lcn | The logical channel number (channel number given by the provider).
-You have to put `autoconf_lcn=1` in your conffiguration file and your provider have to stream LCN.
+You have to put `autoconf_lcn=1` in your configuration file and your provider have to stream LCN.
 The LCN will be displayed with three digits including 0.
 Ex "002".
 If the LCN is not detected, %lcn will be replaced by an empty string.
 |%2lcn | Same as above but with a two digits format
 |==================================================================================================================